silverbulletmd/silverbullet/website/Space Lua.md

 In addition to quirks, Space introduces a (minimal) set of new features on top core Lua:

-1. [[Space Lua/Lua Integrated Query]], embedding a query language into Lua itself
+1. [[Space Lua/Integrated Query]], embedding a query language into Lua itself
 2. [[Space Lua/Thread Locals]]